PCI DSS Compliance: Complete Guide

 For example:

-Protecting secure passwords is one of the critical security requirements of PCI DSS.
+Protecting secure passwords is one of the critical security requirements of PCI compliance management.
 For this, a good trigger automatically runs the control every time a new user is added.
 A check can also be triggered in the subsequent follow-up instance to see if the password requirements are met.

 At Sprinto, we automate the monitoring and assessment process to ensure that you have the visibility you need to remain PCI compliant throughout the year and fix patches that need fixing when patches show up.